parrt/cs601/lectures/threads.md

 }
 ```
 A thread could interrupt in between the `list.size()` and the `list.get()`.
-* Serialize access using a single thread.
-GUI event threads are the most obvious example.
-Java's Swing library has the [Event Dispatch Thread](http://docs.oracle.com/javase/tutorial/uiswing/concurrency/dispatch.html) do all of the manipulations on graphics objects.
-Multiple threads right to an event queue and there is a single thread that pulls work off of that queue.
-Very convenient in terms of thread safety but makes it slightly inconvenient when you need to react to events.
-If the event handler is a very expensive, the event thread must launch another thread to process it otherwise the entire GUI will freeze while the event is processed.

 # Making shared data visible across threads

-*At this point, everything is just kind of work, but there is a hidden gotcha that we must ensure that data written in one thread is visible to another thread*.
+*At this point, everything just kind of works, but there is a hidden gotcha that we must ensure that data written in one thread is visible to another thread*.

 Synchronization is not just about synchronizing threads.
 It's also about making sure that threads can see data written by other threads.
 As Goetz et al pointed out in the Java concurrency book, it seems natural that thread X writing to field `salary` that thread Y would see the changed value if it occurs after the write operation.
 Without synchronization and/or `volatile`, this is not the case.
 From Jeremy Manson, assume the following `ready` variable is `volatile`: